kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Configure the ServiceMonitor

-By default the ServiceMonitor is created in the HelmRelease namespace without additional labels.
-Depending on your installation you have to add labels to match the `serviceMonitorSelector` of your Prometheus CRD.
-If you use the Helm Chart of the Prometheus Community as linked above you need a label `release` with the release name of your Prometheus Operator installation.
+By default, the ServiceMonitor is created in the HelmRelease namespace without additional labels.
+Depending on your installation you may have to add labels to match the `serviceMonitorSelector` of your Prometheus CRD.
+If you use the Helm Chart from the Prometheus community as linked above, you need a label `release` with the release name of your Prometheus operator installation.
 The `serviceMonitor.namespace` configuration is optional and can be changed as needed.

 ```yaml
 monitoring: